appsmithorg/design-system/packages/design-system/CONTRIBUTING.md

 yarn global add yalc
 ```

+### Setting up for appsmith usage

+If we're going to use this package in the `appsmith` repository, we need to make some additional changes to this repository.

+1. navigate to the `package/design-system/package.json` file
+2. Make sure you change the field `"name": "@appsmithorg/design-system"` to `"name": "design-system"`.
+We do this so that we don't run into alias conflicts later.
+3. Make sure you do not commit this file

 ### In this repository

 We need to "publish" our package.

 1. Make sure the package builds by running `yarn build`
 2. Make sure the functionality works as expected in the playground by running `yarn storybook` and then testing your component out in the relevant story
 3. If you are writing a new component, write a story for it taking another story from this repository as reference.
 You could also refer to [the official docs](https://storybook.js.org/docs/react/writing-stories/introduction#how-to-write-stories).